MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredinfo.md

 ## -description

-A grouping of a WindowsUpdateAttentionRequiredReason and timestamp.
+Represents a tuple of a [WindowsUpdateAttentionRequiredReason](./windowsupdateattentionrequiredreason.md) and a timestamp.

 ## -remarks

 ## -see-also

 ## -examples